RunSi/DEVWKS-2601/guide/step2.md

 Some important points to note with the topology file.

-* The testbed must have a name - in this case IOS_NXOS_Testbed
+* The testbed must have a name - in this case IOS_Testbed
 * The devices described - their name must correspond exactly with the hostname of the device in the testbed. e.g. iosxe1 is the hostname of the first device

 The topology file for this lab can be found at:- [Topology](../scripts/vagrant_multi_ios.yaml)